 The Mosquito Volunteer Fire Association is governed by 7 volunteer members making up the Board of Directors.
 The components are: Volunteer Firefighters, Support Group and Community at large.
 MVFA has no paid employees, and all their work is done by volunteer staff without any form of compensation.
 Opinions expressed by individual MVFA board members in social media and other venues may not represent the opinions of the board as a whole.

-All adults living in the Mosquito Fire Protection District are automatically members of MVFA.
-If you would like to enrich your membership, please become an MVFA Volunteer.
-The Board meetings are open to the public and held at the Mosquito Fire Station at 7:00 PM on the first Thursday of each month.
+All adults living in the Mosquito Fire Protection District are general members of MVFA.
+If you would like to enrich your membership, apply for a seat on the board, or otherwise become a member in good standing, please become an MVFA Volunteer.
+Board meetings are open to general membership and held at Frank's Diner at 7:00 PM on the first Thursday of each month.

 Finnon Lake Recreation Area is owned and managed by MVFA, and is open to the public for camping, fishing, boating, picnicking and disc golf.
 A day use fee is required for participation in these activities, but no fee is required for wildlife viewing, hiking or bicycling.
 An annual Day Use Pass for Mosquito residents is now available for sale.
 Please come out and enjoy the peace and quiet of nature in the surrounding area.
 With the new dam, and after the rain storms of 2017, Finnon Lake is now full and back to how it looked over 20 years ago.